 We left our cabin in Hill City at 9am and arrived at the parking lot by 9:30am.
 Even then, the parking lot was pretty full.
 We hiked on a Tuesday in July, so I imagine that the parking lot will fill up even quicker on the weekends.
 Get there early if you can.

 Because we wanted to finish our hike before the sun reached its peak in the sky.
-We planned our hike so that we would finish around noon so that we could have a picnic lunch at Sylvan Lake.
+We planned our hike so that we would finish around noon so that we could have a picnic lunch.

-There are two parking lots for the Sunday Gulch Trail.
+There are two parking lots for the Sunday Gulch Trail at Custer State Park.
 One is near the Sylvan Lake General Store and the other is near the Black Elk Trail head.

 We recommend parking at the Black Elk trailhead parking lot as it is closer to Sunday Gulch trailhead.
 The Black Elk trailhead parking lot was also less crowded the day we visited.
 It might be easier to find parking in that lot.
 But no matter which parking lot you chose, arrive early to get a spot and to avoid having to park alongside the road.